svamja/dropwizard-demo/README.md

 * Complete ReactJS source is served using assets bundler from resources/assets folder
 * Database is any configurable RDBMS (tested with MySQL)
 * Database access layer is written using JDBI 3
-* Master-detail (or Primary Foreign key) relation is explored using `Order` and `OrderItem` entities.
+* Master-detail (or Primary Foreign key) relation is explored using `Order` and `OrderItem` entities
+* Very basic paginatioin is demonstrated using query parameter
-* Dropwizard Command is used to demonstrate a backend task to perform aggregation.
+* Dropwizard Command is used to demonstrate backend tasks like dropping all tables or runnings simple aggregation.

-* The task "update_readme" uses MarkdownPapers to convert this `readme.md` to `index.html`, which is served as the landing page of this application.
+### Tasks

+To wipe tables `orders` and `order_items` created by this demo project

+    java -jar target/PaginationDemo-1.0.jar drop config.yml

+To run a simple aggregation of total values on `orders` table using detail `order_items` table.

+    java -jar target/PaginationDemo-1.0.jar total config.yml

 ## References